Best Putters in Golf for 2020

 We'd recommend trying as many putters as you can to see what suits your eye.
 A putter fitting is a great idea, as it will teach you a lot about your stroke and help you decide which type of putter will suit you best.

-But testing every single putter on the market probably isn't going to be possible, or even a good idea, as you'll likely end up totally confused.
-So we've narrowed down your selection with our pick of the best putters, divided into three categories:
+But even if you do have a putter fitting, testing every single putter on the market probably isn't going to be possible, or even a good idea, as you'll likely end up totally confused.
+So we've narrowed down your selection with our pick of the best putters for 2020, divided into three categories: